Coherency for monoids and purity for their acts: Purity of -acts over right coherent monoids

 \begin{them} Let $S$ be a right coherent monoid.
 Then an $S$-act $A$ is almost pure if and only if it is absolutely pure.

-\end{them} \begin{proof} Let $\Sigma=\Sigma(X)$ be a finite consistent system of equations over $A$.
+\end{them} \begin{proof} Let $\Sigma=\Sigma(X)$ be a finite consistent set of equations over $A$.
 If $|X|=1$, then, as $A$ is almost pure, $\Sigma$ has a solution in $A$.
-Proceeding by induction, we suppose that $|X|=n\geq 2$ and every finite consistent system of equations over $A$ in at most $n-1$ variables has a solution in $A$.
+Proceeding by induction, we suppose that $|X|=n\geq 2$ and every finite consistent set of equations over $A$ in at most $n-1$ variables has a solution in $A$.

 From Proposition~\ref{prop:local} $A$ has local left zeros.
 Thus, if $\Sigma$ contains no equations with constants, we can construct a solution to $\Sigma$ in $A$, as commented before that proposition.